 He was born at Darmstadt on July 15, 1823.
 His marriage to Julie von Hauke at Breslau on October 28, 1851 was considered a scandal as the marriage was morganatic.
 A week after the marriage, Julie was created Countess of Battenberg.
 In December 1858, she was created as Princess of Battenberg with the rank of Serene Highness.
 The couple's five children share her rank and title.

-Prince Alexander died at Darmstadt on December 15.
+Prince Alexander died on December 15 at Darmstadt.
 He is survived by his widow, Julie, Princess of Battenberg, and their five children: Princess Marie who is the wife of the Gustav, Count of Erbach-Schönberg; Louis, who married to Princess Victoria of Hesse and by Rhine, his first cousin once removed, Prince Alexander, Prince Henry, who is married to Queen Victoria's youngest daughter, Princess Beatrice; and Prince Franz Josef.

 He also survived by grandchildren: Count Alexander, Count Maximilian, Count Viktor, and Countess Edda zu Erbach-Schönberg, Princess Alice of Battenberg, Prince Alexander and Princess Victoria Eugenie of Battenberg.

-Prince Alexander's older brother, Ludwig, is the reigning Grand Duke of Hesse and by Rhine.
+Prince Alexander's first cousin, Ludwig, is the reigning Grand Duke of Hesse and by Rhine.
+Ludwig is the son of the late Prince Karl of Hesse and by Rhine.

 The Lord Chamberlain's office announced on December 18 that the Court would go into mourning until December 29th in honor of His Grand Ducal Highness, who was the father-in-law of Princess Henry (Princess Beatrice.)